 Welcome to Lucinda Roy’s Official Author Website

-Lucinda Roy is the author of the novels Lady Moses and The Hotel Alleluia, and the poetry collections Fabric, The Humming Birds, and Wailing the Dead to Sleep.
+Lucinda Roy is the author of the forthcoming novel series The Freedom Race (Tor/Macmillan), the novels Lady Moses and The Hotel Alleluia, and the poetry collections Fabric, The Humming Birds, and Wailing the Dead to Sleep.
 She also authored the memoir-critique No Right to Remain Silent: What We’ve Learned from the Tragedy at Virginia Tech.
-Among her awards: the Eighth Mountain Poetry Prize for The Humming Birds, a Barnes and Noble Discover Great New Writers selection for Lady Moses, and an Outstanding Faculty Award from the Commonwealth of Virginia.
-Alumni Distinguished Professor in Creative Writing at Virginia Tech, she teaches fiction, poetry and creative nonfiction in the MFA program.
+Among her awards: the Eighth Mountain Poetry Prize for The Humming Birds, a Barnes and Noble Discover Great New Writers selection for Lady Moses, an Outstanding Faculty Award from the Commonwealth of Virginia, and the Baxter Hathway Poetry Prize for her long slave narrative poem “Needlework.”
+An Alumni Distinguished Professor in Creative Writing at Virginia Tech, she teaches fiction, poetry and creative nonfiction in the MFA program.
 She gives keynotes and presentations around the country on creative writing, diversity, and campus safety.
 In addition to writing, teaching, and outreach, she is working on a series of oil paintings about the Middle Passage.

 Photo by Larry Jackson